There Goes My Baby (film): Plot

 The next day, his grandmother safe, Calvin returns to his job at Pops.
 Pirate and Sunshine struggle over what to do about the baby.
 Tracy is distraught over her break-up with Finnegan.
 And, Stick and Finnegan struggle with their positions on the draft and the war.
 As the evening draws to a close, they learn their friend, Morrisey, has hanged himself in his cell.
 Finnegan makes a decision to make a stand on his friend's behalf and returns to the high school, where he burns the bronze statue on the front lawn.
 Stick freaks out about his impending deployment but is calmed down by Pops and his friends.
 Babette, meanwhile, has lucked out and gotten her wish to perform on Shindig, singing "Leader of the Pack".

 Sunshine makes the decision, while speaking with Mary Beth, to keep the baby but not to tell Pirate.
-Sunshine and Pirate part ways in the parking lot of Pops, as she boards a Volkswagen Bus headed for the Bay Area.
+Sunshine and Pirate part ways in the parking lot of Pops, as she boards a Volkswagen Bus (decorated with peace signs and flowers) headed for the Bay Area.

 In the final scene, we learn the fate of all the characters from the movie, via a voice-over from Mary Beth:

 "Pop was right; they tore down the Paradise and put up a shopping mall.
 Of course, I’ve never been there.
 I said we’d be best friends forever, and I will never forget you.
 Of course, I haven’t seen any of them since that night, except for Sunshine.
 Sunshine remains my best friend today, and I’m the godmother of her 25-year-old son, whose name is Pirate.
 Pirate never made it to Route 66.
 He was drafted into the Army and killed in action in the Mekong Delta.
 Babette hung out and toured in the music business for 10 years.
 Today, she produces a successful rock-n-roll show.
 Calvin graduated from Princeton and became a successful lawyer.
 In 1982, he was elected to the United States Senate.
 Poor Tracy, she was married three times and in and out of the Betty Ford Clinic.
 She was still seeking her own salvation.
 Stick won a Bronze Star for valor in Vietnam.
 Today, he owns a surf shop in Laguna Beach called Stick’s Paradise.
 The most popular course on campus at UCLA is called The Road to Freedom.
 It’s taught by Michael Finnegan.
 As for me, I said I’d never forget you, and I meant it.
 So, I wrote a book about the last night of Paradise, and I dedicated it to all of you.
 It’s called, There Goes My Baby."